Updated January 2023.

 Lift Your Way to Greatness at Gold’s Gym

-If you’re looking to tone or build your muscles, there’s a multi-level Gold’s Gym downtown that will help you get your workout and steps in.
-When you walk in, you’ll pass a cardio theater and cardio machines.
-Here you can choose from a stationary bike, a stair-climber or on a treadmill, or try them all!
-You can also work up a sweat with kettlebells, TRXs and your machines.
-Gold’s also has an area for stretching, core and bodyweight exercises.
-Or, you can take a couple of swings at a heavy bag or take a cycling class.
+If you’re looking to tone or build your muscles, there is a multi-level Gold’s Gym downtown that will help you get your workout (and steps) in.
+To get to the weight floor, you will pass a cardio theater and cardio machines.
+Here you can choose from a stationary bike, stair-climber or treadmill.
+You can try them all!
+Then you will walk by kettlebells, TRXs and the first area of weight machines.
+Gold’s also has an area for stretching, core and bodyweight exercises that overlooks the gym floor.
+The last thing you will pass on the way to the weight floor is a heavy bag and the cycling studio.
 We highly recommend relaxing in the cedar dry sauna after your workout for an extra sweaty session!

 Take a Stroll Around Downtown

 Looking to get some steps in and see the good sites?
-Take a stroll down Congress while you are listing to the audiotour developed by the Austin Chapter of the American Institute of Architects.
-Or, take a self-guided tour of the artworks downtown in the Austin Art in Public Places collection.
-If you’d rather have less of an agenda, simply could start on the Ann & Roy Butler Trail and power walk to the Capitol or window shop on 2nd Street.
+Take a stroll down Congress while you are listing to the audio tour developed by the Austin Chapter of the American Institute of Architects or a self-guided tour of the artworks downtown in the Austin Art in Public Places collection.
+If you would rather have less of an agenda, simply start on the Ann & Roy Butler Trail and power walk to the Capitol or window shop on 2nd Street.

 Get Your Blood Pumping at Rō Fitness